dabiged/RLPlayground/IntroRL/README.md

 ![Action Histogram](plots/LL/ActionHistogram.png)

 Above is a histogram of the actions taken every 50th episode.
-You can clearly see that the first training episode has a high epsilon as the actions are roughly uniformly distributed.
+You can clearly see that the first training episode has an epsilon of one and the actions are roughly uniformly distributed.

-As we get to the middle 'hovering' period there is a greater focus on stability with the main engine action becoming dominant and the left and right thrusters being used to keep the lander upright.
+As we get to the middle 'hovering' period there is a greater focus on stability with the main engine action becoming dominant and the left and right thrusters being used equally to keep the lander upright.
+Note that episode 200 the lander continues to hover until a timeout period is reached and the simulation ends *without a crash*.

 Towards the later part of the training the agent learns that *do nothing* is a valid policy once on the landing pad.